loophp/nix-shell/README.md

 cachix use php-src-nix
 ```

-This project also provide a basic template for PHP projects, to use it, run:
+This project also provides a basic template for PHP projects, to use it, run:

 ```shell
 nix flake init --template github:loophp/nix-shell#basic